Clive Pearson: Lazard Brothers rescue

+Over a weekend of negotiations with the Bank of England, Pearson secured emergency financing to prevent the bank's collapse on the following Monday morning.
+The rescue package required him to pledge S. Pearson & Son's assets as collateral for a £3 million Bank of England loan at penalty rates, while additional support came from Lazard's Paris and New York houses and from UK tax refunds.
+The Bank considered the rescue necessary to prevent panic in the City of London, given Lazard's status as a prominent accepting house.

+As a result of the rescue, S. Pearson & Son's ownership of Lazard Brothers increased to about 80 per cent.
+The stake remained a major Pearson group asset until Pearson plc sold its Lazard interests in 1999 for £410 million.

-Historic Estates
+Historic estates

-In 1921, Clive's father, Weetman Pearson, 1st Viscount Cowdray, purchased the mostly derelict Castle Fraser, a grand baronial castle in Aberdeenshire, and gave it to Clive as a renovation project.
-Clive restored the castle and then gave it to his second daughter, Lavinia.
+In 1921, Pearson's father purchased the mostly derelict Castle Fraser in Aberdeenshire and gave it to Pearson as a restoration project.
+Pearson restored the castle and later gave it to his second daughter, Lavinia.

-In 1922, Clive bought Parham House & Gardens, an Elizabethan country house in West Sussex, opening the house to the public in 1948 after extensive renovations.
-Parham was one of the first private houses in England to open formally to visitors.
+In 1922 Pearson bought Parham House & Gardens, an Elizabethan country house in West Sussex.
+He and his wife Alicia restored the house and assembled a collection of furniture, textiles and paintings.
+Parham opened to the public in 1948 after the Second World War and has been described by the estate as one of the first private houses in England to open formally to visitors.

-Personal life and legacy
+Personal life

-On 14 October 1915, Clive married Alicia Mary Dorothea Knatchbull-Hugessen, daughter of Edward Knatchbull-Hugessen, 1st Baron Brabourne.
+On 14 October 1915 Pearson married Alicia Mary Dorothea Knatchbull-Hugessen, daughter of Edward Knatchbull-Hugessen, 1st Baron Brabourne.
 They had three daughters: